daniellerem/Thesis-treeMILC/README.md

 # Software requirements
 The whole project is coded with R version 4.1.3 (http://www.r-project.org}).
 Most important package for the simulation study is the R-package poLCA (version 1.4.1, https://cran.r-project.org/web/packages/poLCA/index.html).
+An overview of all used packages can be seen below.

 Overview of all used packages: dplyr 1.0.8\